cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 ## Synopsis

 This specification document describes an interface to a light client stored as a WASM bytecode for a blockchain.
+Changes to ClientState interface and associated handler to align with changes in 02-client-refactor ADR: https://github.com/cosmos/ibc-go/pull/1871

 ### Motivation